Skip to content

 49. The Wallet stores the refresh token.

-Issuance of PID Batch Credentials
+Issuance of a Batch of PIDs

 1. The user opens and unlocks the Wallet.